A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Introduction

 \subsection{A brief overview of integrability, linearization, the R-H problem and connection formulas}

+For more details we refer the reader to the surveys by Clarkson \cite{Clarkson} and Joshi \cite{Joshi}.
 Eq. \eqref{p1} is the first of the six Painlev\'e equations.
-These, together with equations reducible to equations of classical functions, constitute the complete set of differential equations of degree at most two, in a quite general class \cite{Ince}, that are P-K integrable \cite{Clarkson}, modulo equivalences.
+These, together with equations reducible to equations of classical functions, constitute the complete set of differential equations of degree at most two, in a quite general class \cite{Ince}, that are P-K integrable \cite{Boutroux1,Boutroux2,Clarkson}, modulo equivalences.

 In the realm of linear differential equations, the classical special functions such as the Airy, Bessel or hypergeometric ones, play an important role due the existence of integral representations, allowing in particular for a global description: an integral formula allows for explicitly linking the behavior of one solution at various critical points, and along different directions at infinity.
 These links are {\em connection problems} and their solutions are {\em connection formulae}.
 Until the late 1970s integral formulas were essentially the only tools in solving connection problems.
 The general solution of \eqref{p1} is highly transcendental; in particular there are no integral representations in terms of simpler functions.
 This is a deep result with a long history starting with a partial proof by Painlev\'e himself, and a complete argument due to Umemura, \cite{Umemura2}, \cite{Umemura3}.

-All six Painlev\'e equations turned out to have explicit connection formulas.
-These have been obtained over a span of about two decades starting in the late seventies, via linearization methods.
-The first of these was achieved via a determinantal representation, followed by the isomonodromic reformulation, cf. the fundamental papers by Ablowitz and Segur \cite{Ablowitz}, McCoy, Wu and Tracy \cite{McCoy}, and Jimbo, Miwa, Mori and Sato \cite{JimboMiwa}; for a good survey of the vast literature see \cite{Clarkson} and \cite{Fokas}.
+However, all six Painlev\'e equations turned out to have explicit connection formulas.
+These have been obtained over a span of about two decades starting in the late 70s, after the discovery of linearization methods, cf. the fundamental papers by Ablowitz and Segur \cite{Ablowitz}, McCoy, Wu and Tracy \cite{McCoy}; for a good survey of the vast literature see the papers by Clarkson \cite{Clarkson} and by Fokas, Its, Kapaev and Novokshenov \cite{Fokas}.
+Linearization techniques fall in some sense under the Riemann-Hilbert (RH) reformulation umbrella, \cite{Fokas}.
+The six Painlev\'e equations were shown in the late last century to be RH compatibility equations, and the P-K property follows from this presentation.